False Claims Act of 1863: Examples

 The largest healthcare fraud settlement in history was made by GlaxoSmithKline in 2012 when it paid a total of $3 billion to resolve four qui tam lawsuits brought under the False Claims Act and related criminal charges.
 The claims include allegations Glaxo engaged in off-label marketing and paid kickbacks to doctors to prescribe certain drugs, including Paxil, Wellbutrin and Advair.

 In 2013, Wyeth Pharmaceuticals Inc., a pharmaceutical company acquired by Pfizer, Inc. in 2009, paid $490.9 million to resolve its criminal and civil liability arising from the unlawful marketing of its drug Rapamune for uses that were not FDA-approved and potentially harmful.

 In 2014, CareFusion paid $40.1 million to settle allegations of violating the False Claims Act by promoting off label use of its products in the case United States ex rel.
 Kirk v.
 CareFusion et al., No. 10-2492.
 The government alleged that CareFusion promoted the sale of its drug ChloraPrep for uses that were not approved by the FDA.
 ChloraPrep is the commercial name under which CareFusion produced the drug chlorhexidine, used to clean the skin before surgery.
 In 2017, this case was called into question and was under review by the DOJ because the lead attorney for the DOJ serving as Assistant Attorney General in the case, Jeffery Wertkin, was arrested by the FBI on January 31, 2017, for allegedly attempting to sell a copy of a complaint in a secret whistleblower suit that was under seal.

 In 2017, bio-pharmaceutical giant Celgene Corporation paid $240 million to settle allegations it sold and marketed its drugs Thalomid and Revlimid off-label in U.S. ex rel.
 Brown v.
 Celgene, CV 10-03165 (RK) (C.D.
 Cal.).

 In 2021, A South Carolina pain management company was ordered to pay $140 million under the False Claims Act after a judge in U.S. district court found it in default after fraud schemes.

+In 2026, Kaiser Permanente affiliates agreed to pay $556 million to settle allegations that the health care company overcharged the government by submitting invalid diagnosis codes for its Medicare Advantage patients.
+The settlement marked the largest False Claims Act settlement to date concerning Medicare Advantage plans.